Sunmile/hepParser/README.md

 After determining the components, users can click the `Annotate` button to annotate the MS spectrum with the selected components.

 ### parser the sample and annotate the MS spectrum
-The analysis results is shown as follows.
+The analysis results is shown as follows:

 <img src="img/6.main.png">

 The main annotation results are shown in main panel (region A).
-Each annotated peak is marked as blue and labeled by the No. of component which can match this peak.\
+Each annotated peak is marked as blue and labeled by the No. of component which can match this peak.
 1. Users can zoom, pan or reset the main annotation MS spectrum with the help of tools (region E).
 2. Users can check the detailed matched information of each annotated peaks in tips window when they hover the mouse pointer over the peak.